OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-089.md

 ## Psalm 89:52

-> May the Lord be praised forever!
+> May the Lord be glorified eternally!
 > Amen and Amen.